widoriezebos/Thoth/README.md

 	`git.repository=https://github.com/widoriezebos/Thoth.git`
 	`git.username=mygituser`
 	`git.password=mysecret`
+5. Decide how you want to run Thoth.
+	If you want to use the **simplest approach** (i.e. running just on your desktop) then just place the configuration.properties in your working folder and from there launch Thoth standalone (or pass the path to your property file as an argument) i.e.
+	`java -jar <path-to-tooth-standalone.jar>` and off you go.

+	Thoth can also be installed into a **web container** like Tomcat by simply dropping in the WAR.
+If you want to use the WAR (say with Tomcat):
+	- Place the Thoth WAR inside the `webapps` folder of Tomcat
-5. Add a system variable or a system property to your launch configuration so that Thoth can find your configuration file.
+	- Add a system variable or a system property to your launch configuration so that Thoth can find your configuration file.
 So launch the Java VM with an additional parameter:
-	`-Dconfiguration=/Users/wido/Documents/Settings/wido.configuration.properties`
+		`-Dthoth_configuration=/Users/wido/Settings/wido.configuration.properties`
+	- Launch Tomcat.
-6. Launch Tomcat.
-Your branches pulled to to local Git repositories in your
-	workspace and they will be indexed automatically.
+6. Your branches pulled to to local Git repositories in your workspace and they will be indexed automatically.
 When this is done you can connect
 	with your browser and get going!

 ## Copyright